libbyschuknight/flux-interactive-map/README.md

 It was great to work in a group with Libby and Priya, we all had diffiernt back grounds.
 The collboration and conversation around the issues and code challenge resulted in really positive outcomes.
 I liked engaging with code again, I hadn't in awhile.
 This was a large review for me with the jovascript language.
 I hope to continue the project and create a finished polished product.

 ### Priya
+It was very challenging and exciting participating in Hackfest for the first time.
+I worked on making a tooltip over the room name so that when we hover over it, it will show the room name and few more details in Javascript, Its still in progress.
+I have learnt a lot of cool things from Libby as well, working with git and with Jquery which is very useful to know.

+Thanks to the team for all the hard work.
+Looking forward to adding more features next month.

 ### Libby